Wishbone Ash: Reunion years to present (1995–present)

 At this stage Andy Powell was the only original member left in Wishbone Ash.
-Powell enlisted guitarist/songwriter Roger Filgate, bassist/vocalist Tony Kishman, and drummer Mike Sturgis.
+Powell enlisted guitarist/songwriter Roger Filgate, bassist/vocalist Tony Kishman and drummer Mike Sturgis.
 The new line-up debuted on a short UK/European tour in spring 1995.
-By the time of the band's 25th anniversary tour in late 1995, Tony Kishman was finding touring difficult due to other performing engagements in the United States.
-Founding member Martin Turner replaced him on bass and vocals for the duration of the tour, before Kishman returned to record lead vocals for the band's next album.
-Illuminations was released in 1996 and featured the Powell, Filgate, Kishman, Sturgis line-up.
+But by the time of the band's 25th anniversary tour in the fall of 1995, Tony Kishman was finding touring difficult due to other performing engagements in the United States.
+Founding member Martin Turner replaced him on bass and vocals for the duration of that tour, plus Festival in Budapest on June 30, 1996 and additional tour dates in October 1996, before Kishman returned to tour and record lead vocals for the band's next album, Illuminations, which was released in November 1996 and featured the Powell/Filgate/Kishman/Sturgis line-up.
 Powell relied on fan donations and outside assistance to help finance the album.

-In 1997, Filgate, Kishman, and Sturgis departed, so Powell brought former drummer Weston back into the fold, along with new members guitarist Mark Birch and bassist Bob Skeat.
+On November 13, 1997 guitarist Chris Auld filled in for Filgate at a Wishbone Ash show in Bradford, but at that year's end, Filgate, Kishman and Sturgis all departed, so in late 97, Powell brought former drummer Weston back into the fold, along with new members guitarist Mark Birch and bassist Bob Skeat.
 Wishbone Ash then went on to release two electronic dance albums on UK indie label Invisible Hands Music.
 The albums contained electronic beats blended with Wishbone Ash guitar riffs.
-Trance Visionary was the first of the pair, spawning a 12" single of four mixes that was a clubland smash and reached number 38 on the UK dance chart.
+Trance Visionary was the first of the pair, spawning a 12" single of four mixes that reached number 38 on the UK dance chart.
 Psychic Terrorism followed.

 The band then released an acoustic album of classic and new songs entitled Bare Bones before hitting the road in 2000 to celebrate their 30th anniversary.
 A filmed show was held at Shepherd's Bush Empire in London, where the band welcomed special guests Wisefield and Hamill as well as other friends for a star-studded concert that resulted in Live Dates 3 and a live DVD.